-Name interim examination Parts of the interim examination (tests) Weighing (as part of the interim examination) Test type Individual/group Assessment scale Portfolio assessment 1 Portfolio assessment 1 20 EC Portfolio assessment Individual 1-10 Portfolio assessment 2 Portfolio assessment 2 20 EC Portfolio assessment Individual 1-10 Portfolio assessment 3 Portfolio assessment 3 20 EC Portfolio assessment Individual 1-10
+Name interim examination Parts of the interim examination (tests) Weighing (as part of the interim examination) Test type Individual/ group Assessment scale Portfolio Portfolio 20 EC Portfolio Individual 1-10 assessment 1 assessment 1 assessment Portfolio Portfolio 20 EC Portfolio Individual 1-10 assessment 2 assessment 2 assessment Portfolio Portfolio 20 EC Portfolio Individual 1-10 assessment 3 assessment 3 assessment

-Article 19 Tests and assessments
+Article 18 Tests and assessments

-1. The Examination Board will designate one or more examiners for each test.
+The Examination Board will designate one or more examiners for each test.
 An examiner can also be an external expert.
 Each competency examination will be assessed by at least one assessor who is not involved in that student's study career counselling.

-Article 20 Content of tests, duration of the test and test aids and test timetables
+Article 19 Content of tests, duration of the test and test aids and test timetables

-- 1. The content of the test, including the learning objectives, is available through ProjectCampus and is made available to students at least at the start of the semester. - 2.
+- 1. The content of the test, including the learning objectives, is available through the online learning environment and is made available to students at least at the start of the semester. - 2.
 The examiner determines the period of time allowed to students to take the test as well as any aids that students may use during the test, subject to the guidelines and instructions provided by the Examination Board.
 This information must be stated on the examination paper. - 3.
-The test timetable will be published through ProjectCampus no later than 1 week before the start of the test period in question.
+The test timetable will be published through the online learning environment no later than 1 week before the start of the test period in question.